CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 A burglary in a store is considered a case of procuring crime as notebooks and flat screens have been stolen.
 The fact that the notebooks contained confidential information and access data for IT systems on the intranet is given no greater importance and the ISB is not informed.
 Therefore, the institution is not prepared for the subsequent attacks on the IT systems of other locations and the company headquarters.
 The attack uses the data found on the stolen notebooks.
 ### 2 3 Destruction of evidence traces in the handling of security incidents

-Careless or non-compliant handling of security incidents may result in the inadvertent destruction or non-judicialization of important evidence traces for the investigation or subsequent legal prosecution.
+Careless or untidy handling of security incidents may result in the inadvertent destruction or non-judicialization of important evidence of enlightenment or subsequent legal prosecution.

 Examples for this are: